Almost blacklisted by Google

 I write to all of them to give you opportunity to discuss this matter among yourselves.
 Even if Google owes nothing to your publications, it certainly owes good faith to the users of its search.

-Intentionally hiding conservative and/or libertarian websites from the
+Intentionally hiding conservative and/or libertarian websites from the customers is an obvious breach of good faith.

 Those of you who do not know me are welcome to visit at Climate Realism Against Alarmism.